 The “Genomes to Fields” Initiative

-Although initially focused on maize (corn) because it is an ideal model for these studies, other crop communities will ultimately be invited to join in the Genomes to Fields Initiative.
+Although initially focused on corn because it is an ideal model for these studies, other crop communities are expected to join in the Genomes to Fields Initiative.

 Genomes to Fields will benefit farmers, consumers and society as a whole.
 Improved crops and production practices will benefit farmers.
 Further, it is expected that many of the tools developed for this initiative will eventually be deployed on farms to monitor and manage crops.
 At the societal level, this research will lead to a more sustainable and secure food production system with improved nutrient and water utilization in a time of restricted availability of land, water and nutrients, and changing weather conditions.